There are plenty of different types of beetles in North Carolina, many of which you’ve probably seen before.

 The Sculptured Pine Borer Beetle is one of the more common beetles in North America, especially in areas with pine trees.

-The Sculptured Pine Borer Beetle is about six millimeters long and can be found from Quebec all the way to California
+The Sculptured Pine Borer Beetle is about six millimeters long and can be found from Quebec to California.

 27. Scarlet Malachite Beetle

 The scarlet malachite beetle (Malachius aeneus) is often mistaken for its close relative, the green malachite beetle (M. aeratus).
-They are similar in size and coloration but have significant differences in wing shape.
+They are similar in size and coloration but significantly differ in wing shape.

 While M. aeratus has rounded wings, M. aeneus has more pointed wings at their end.
 The bodies of both beetles are also different colors.